huynhtancuong/huynhtancuong.github.io/_posts/2022-07-10-olimp-can-module.md

 ![CAN Connection](physical-can-bus-2.jpg)

-With 2x CAN Connector for each board, we can setup the boards connected in 2 ways:
+With 2x CAN Connector for each board, we can set up the boards connected in 2 ways:
 * Connection in series
 * Connection in parallel